Brent-W-Anderson/ESSENCE/README.md

 #### - split up PlayerMovement component more. -- start with key-bindings, since mouse-bindings are done.

-#### - don't let the bumper lines continuously keep jumping if in range and no volicity in the z/x direction (jumping up and down continuously over ledge).

 #### - when clicking a targeted location add a delay before moving to register the click (if click is being held, only delay initially).

-#### - BUG: don't allow the player to hold themselves against the wall if the jump is too high (needs to slide down -- keep track of how this is done, might want to impliment this on certain terain to climb).

 #### - player shouldn't try and walk through objects if they're in the direct line to the target destination (add smart pathing).